Heretic-oVirt/packages/README.md

 hvp-ansible.spec - the spec file to build the hvp-ansible RPM package

-samba.spec - the spec file to build the samba RPM package
+samba.spec - the spec file to build the AD-DC-enabled samba RPM package

 RPM-GPG-KEY-hvp - the GPG publick key to verify the RPM packages